-Pseudocode Read output queue • Wait for sweep to complete.
-SMU 1 vds[i-1]=TRAC:DATA?
-1, 51, • Receive each of 51 readings and source values from the buffer and save them in the arrays vds and ids, respectively.
+SMU 1, SMU 2, or pseudocode Commands Description SMU 1 :SOUR:VOLT i Set the source level to the iteration number of the loop.
+Pseudocode delay(0.5) Delay for 500 ms to allow for settling.
+SMU 2 :INIT WAI Trigger the sweep to start.Wait for the operations to complete.
+Pseudocode Read output queue Wait for sweep to complete.
+Pseudocode for SMU 2 vds[i-1]=TRAC:DATA?
+1, 51, "defbuffer1", SOUR ids[i-1]=TRAC:DATA?
+1, 51, "defbuffer1", READ Receive each of 51 readings and source values from the buffer and save them in the arrays vds and ids, respectively.
 The arrays start at index one.
 Each point in the arrays contains a list of values for each gate voltage.
 Pseudocode end for • End the for loop.
-SMU 2 OUTP OFF • Turn the output off.
+SMU 1 :OUTP OFF Turn the output off.
 NOTE: All of the source and measure values can be returned from the arrays vds and ids.